QuantConnect/lean-cli/README.md

-  --ib-user-name TEXT             Your Interactive Brokers username --ib-account TEXT               Your Interactive Brokers account id --ib-password TEXT              Your Interactive Brokers password --ib-data-feed BOOLEAN          Whether the Interactive Brokers price data feed must be used instead of the
+  --ib-user-name TEXT             Your Interactive Brokers username --ib-account TEXT               Your Interactive Brokers account id --ib-password TEXT              Your Interactive Brokers password --ib-weekly-restart-utc-time TEXT
+                                  Weekly restart UTC time (hh:mm:ss).
+Each week on Sunday your algorithm is restarted at this time, and will require 2FA verification.
+This is required by Interactive Brokers.
+                                  Use this option explicitly to override the default value.
+  --ib-data-feed BOOLEAN          Whether the Interactive Brokers price data feed must be used instead of the
                                   QuantConnect price data feed --tradier-account-id TEXT       Your Tradier account id